kubo27/Project/Task_2 Backend/Task_2 Backend.md

 ```

-And the last <b>UserController.java</b>.
+And the last one <b>UserController.java</b>.
 This file contains all the logic for the user registration via REST API.
 I created only one mapping for testing purposes.